n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.twitter.md

+---
+title: Twitter node - n8n Documentation
+description: Documentation for the Twitter node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # Twitter

 [Twitter](https://twitter.com/) is a microblogging and social networking service on which users post and interact with messages known as "tweets".